17 Sales Management Skills Every Manager Must Master

 How to collaborate on cross-functional projects

 The key to shining during a cross-functional project is understanding the profiles and goals of your team members.
-For example, if you understand what marketing is hoping to achieve, you can collaborate on a deeper level and amaze your team.
+For example, if you understand what marketing hopes to achieve, you can collaborate on a deeper level and amaze your team.

 8. Perfect your time management skills.

 Sales managers often find themselves rushing around when hopping from task to task.
-The best sales managers are able to take control of their time, optimize their productivity, and maximize the results they achieve.
+The best sales managers can control their time, optimize their productivity, and maximize the results they achieve.

 For sales managers, time management is a crucial skill.
 If sales managers cannot properly track their time, they’ll struggle to stay motivated and effectively lead their teams to success.